dgoffredo/scheme-super-glob/README.md

 Why
 ---
-I needed the equivalent of many shells' "brace expansion," e.g.
+I needed a near equivalent of many shells' "brace expansion," e.g.

     /some/path/with/{this,or-this}/and{/maybe-this,}